lprajus2007/FaceRecognizer/README.txt

 Libraries used: Numpy 1.8.0, Matplotlib 1.3.1
 Make sure these extensions to Python are installed before running the code!
 This has been tested on Python 3.x
-Not tested on 2.x and I do not guarantee that the code works in any other version other than Python 3.4

 The directory structure is as follows: